-This is the sixth Annual Monitoring Report (AMR), published by Ribble Valley Borough Council and covers the period 1st April 2009 - 31st March 2010.
-It forms part of the Local Development Framework (LDF) and provides an update on Local Development Scheme (LDS) progress as well as a range of contextual information about the Borough along with Core Output Indicators, Output Indicators and Local Indicators (more information is given on this in the introduction).
-The AMR remains inline with the requirements of the Town and Country Planning (Local Development) (England) regulations 2004 and was submitted to Government Office in December 2010.
+This is the seventh Annual Monitoring Report (AMR), published by Ribble Valley Borough Council and covers the period $1^{st}$ April $2010-31^{st}$ March 2011.
+It forms part of the Local Development Framework (LDF) and provides an update on Local Development Scheme (LDS) progress as well as a range of contextual information about the Borough along with Core Output Indicators, Output Indicators and Local Indicators.
+More information on these indicators is given on this in the introduction.